amaan-123/C_Sharp_NET/Notes/C_Sharp.md

 | Variable method  | `123.ToString()`         | `int` → `string`          | ✅             |
 | `Convert` class  | `Convert.ToInt32("123")` | `string`/`object` → `int` | ✅ (safer)     |

-##  Array operations using helper methods in C#
+## Array operations using helper methods in `C#`

-### Learning objectives
+### Learning objectives - arrays

 - Clear items in an array, learning the elements are set to null, using the `Array.Clear()`method.
 - Resize an array to add and remove elements using the `Array.Resize()` method.
 - Convert a string into an array using `String.Split()` specifying a string separator character to produce a value in the returned array.
 - Combine all of the elements of an array into a single string using the `String.Join()` method.

 #### Create an array of pallets, then sort them & reverse the order of the pallets